GLOBAL MARKETS-Shares rise, Treasury yields fall as US jobless claims surge

 "The ultimate question for risk markets is whether the Fed might follow up with a hike of their own next Wednesday or whether they'll finally keep rates on hold after a relentless hiking pace," said Stephen Innes, managing partner at SPI Asset Management.

-Judging by recent comments from the Fed's leadership, Innes said the U.S. central bank has indicated its preference to pause rate hikes for now.
+Judging by recent comments from the Fed's leadership, Innes said the U.S. central bank has shown its preference for pausing rate hikes right now.

 The Treasury market seemed to agree, as yields tumbled on concerns that the spike in new U.S. jobless benefits claims suggested a potential recession could be on the horizon.